HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 If you purchase via links on our reader-supported site, we may receive affiliate commissions.

-In this roundup post, we will reveal the most effective cybersecurity strategy for a small business.
+This roundup post will reveal the most effective cybersecurity strategy for a small business.

 Small business owners encounter a series of cyber threats, which might be deadly depending on their impact.

-We asked top executives, small business owners, and cybersecurity experts the following question: What Is the Most Effective Cybersecurity Strategy for a Small Business?
+We asked top executives, small business owners, and cybersecurity experts: What Is the Most Effective Cybersecurity Strategy for a Small Business?

-So after several email requests, Skype interviews, and phone calls, we were able to get some valuable responses.
+So, after several email requests, Skype interviews, and phone calls, we got valuable responses.

 Table of Contents